 We are hopeful that you will be satisfied with our services and will want to engage us in the future.
 Should we represent you in other matters in the future, the terms set forth in these Terms of Engagement shall apply unless we otherwise agree in writing.

-Although we hope no disputes ever arise, if there is a dispute between Goldberg & de Villiers Inc and you on the question of any fee or expense that cannot be resolved by a good faith effort, we both agree to place the matter before the Circle Committee of the South Eastern Cape Attorneys’ Association, or some other dispute resolution body, and agree to be bound by the decision.
+Although we hope no disputes ever arise, if there is a dispute between Goldberg & de Villiers Inc and you on the question of any fee or expense that cannot be resolved by a good faith effort, we both agree to place the matter before the Circle Committee of the Legal Practice Council, or some other dispute resolution body, and agree to be bound by the decision.

 14. COUNSEL AND EXPERTS